top of page

 IMG_1828.jpeg

-I am a graduate student at Duke University working under Dr. Hubert Bray, currently seeking an academic position to transition into following the completion of my PhD this Spring.
-Though a student of the physics department, I have a deep interest in mathematics and its utility in precisely describing the fundamentals of physics.
-My research interests currently include the fundamentals of classical General Relativity, including singularities and black holes, and dark matter cosmology.
-More generally, I am passionate about understanding the role mathematics plays in physics and the rigor of our most basic theories of the universe at all scales.
+I am a postdoctoral Assistant Professor in the math department at the University of Michigan working with Dr. Lydia Bieri; I completed my PhD in Physics under Dr. Hubert Bray at Duke University in 2023.
+I am currently seeking an academic position to transition into following the completion of my appointment this Spring.
+Having a PhD in physics with an appointment in math, I am deeply interested in the utility of rigorous mathematics in precisely describing the fundamentals of physics.
+My research focus is classical general relativity, broadly construed: I am interested in the fundamentals of the theory, singularities, black holes, dark matter, gravitational waves and memory effects, and cosmology.
+Generally, I am passionate about understanding the role mathematics plays in physics and the rigor of our most basic theories of the universe at all scales.

 Publications & Preprints